k-pollock/Battleship/README.md

 "#" | Miss: incorrect guess
 "X" | Hit: correct guess

-Here is an image of the game in progress:
+Here is an example of a board when the game is in progress:

 ![Display](/Images/Board.png)